• Sati

 The Big Picture

-What started as a mobile cancer screening clinic has become a robust online health marketplace, giving rural facilities and patients access to world-class doctors, labs, and pharmacies.
+What began as a mobile cancer screening clinic has evolved into a robust online health marketplace, connecting rural facilities and patients to world-class doctors, labs, and pharmacies.

-This data can be used to make predictive models on standard health issues observed in different regions and leveraged for large scale interventions to improve the livelihoods of the most vulnerable populations.
+This data can be used to create predictive models on common health issues across regions and gather insights that could drive large-scale interventions to improve the livelihoods of the world’s most vulnerable populations.

 How does she do it?